matt-dray/jot/README.md

 Jot is a minimal, cross-platform Python command-line tool for quickly logging daily activities or notes with a timestamp.
 It prepends each entry with the current date and time (`[YYYY-MM-DD HH:MM]`) to a user-configurable text file.

+*Note: This project was generated with assistance from OpenAI's ChatGPT.*

 ## Features
 - Simple CLI interface.
 - Persistent configuration of the text file path.